Mattastic-Voyage/react-auth-template/README.md

 # react-auth-template

-A front-end framework template for starting projects with a recent version of either the [Rails API Template](https://git.generalassemb.ly/ga-wdi-boston/rails-api-template) or the [Express API Template](https://git.generalassemb.ly/ga-wdi-boston/express-api-template).
+A front-end framework template for starting projects with a recent either the [Rails API Template](https://git.generalassemb.ly/ga-wdi-boston/rails-api-template) or the [Express API Template](https://git.generalassemb.ly/ga-wdi-boston/express-api-template).